stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 By design, this tooling does not specify or enforce any dependencies between infrastructure components.
 You are free to run operations on separate components in parallel whenever you believe that this is safe.
 If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

-Similarly, you can run any tasks on multiple units by using any method that can call Task several times with the required variables.
+Similarly, you can run tasks on multiple units by using any method that can call Task several times with the required variables.
 For example, you can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for your CI system.

 > This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 I do not currently test with the stacks feature.
 It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.

 ### Working with TF Versions

 By default, this tooling uses the copy of Terraform or OpenTofu that is provided by the system.
-It does not install or manage copies of Terraform and OpenTofu, and it is not dependent on specific versions of these tools.
+It does not install or manage copies of Terraform and OpenTofu.
+It is also not dependent on specific versions of these tools.

 You will need to use different versions of Terraform and OpenTofu for different projects.
 To handle this, use a tool version manager.
 The version manager will install the versions that you need and automatically switch between them as needed.
 Consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
 Alternatively, you could decide to manage your project with [mise](https://mise.jdx.dev/), which handles all of the tools that the project needs.